-Speaker

-Mr Derrick Stone

-Lecturer, Faculty of Arts and Humanities, UOWCHK/Community College of City University
+Speaker Group 1 & 2 Mr Derrick Stone, Lecturer, Faculty of Arts and Humanities, UOWCHK/Community College of City University Group 3 & 4 Mr Dean Fisher, Part-time Instructor, English Language Teaching Unit

 All postgraduate students.

 - to explore some of the physiological and psychological factors involved in voice projection; - to discuss common challenges of teaching in CUHK classrooms; - to consider the pros and cons of microphone use, and - to practise simple breathing and voice-projection techniques.